-Baked Chicken Thighs are wonderfully seasoned with a crispy skin and super juicy, following an effortless method that consistently delivers delicious results!
+Baked Chicken thigh is wonderfully seasoned with a crispy skin and super juicy!
 Easy to bake in the oven and taste great with your favorite sides.
-It’s made in one pan and no marinating needed.
+No marinating needed.
+Enjoy this delicious chicken dinner!

 It doesn’t take a lot of fancy ingredients to have a delicious meal.
-This baked chicken thighs recipe is a great example of that.
-I’ve made this recipe so many times, and each time it comes out perfectly.
+This recipe is a great example of that.
+I’ve made this chicken recipe so many times, and each time it comes out perfectly.

-Sometimes, simple is better and can be exactly what you need on a busy weeknight.
-In these chicken thighs in the oven, the garlic butter sauce is amazing.
-I use this sauce as a base for so many recipes like my Baked Chicken Breast, Baked Chicken Drumsticks, Baked Salmon Recipe and Garlic Butter Lamb Chops Recipe, because it adds a lot of flavour to any dish.
+I always believe that simple is better and can be exactly what you need on a busy weeknight.
+These chicken thighs in the oven is simple to make but the garlic butter sauce is amazing.
+This sauce is the base for so many recipes like these ones below:

-The best part is that butter sauce goes well with any kind of protein too.
-I love it with baked pork chops and rainbow trout recipe and I also use this sauce a lot to make shrimp recipe and cod recipe.
-So good!
+I think the best part is that butter sauce goes well with any kind of protein too.
+I enjoy using this sauce with baked pork chops, rainbow trout, shrimp, and cod recipes.
+It adds great flavor to my meals.

 ingredients to Make Baked chicken thighs

-- Chicken thighs – Use bone-in, skin-on to get the outside crispy while keeping the inside moist.
+Chicken thighs – Use bone-in, skin-on to get the outside crispy while keeping the inside moist.
+You can also swap for boneless skinless chicken thighs.

-- Butter – I used grass-fed butter, but you can use any type of butter you prefer.
+Butter – I used grass-fed butter.
 Be sure to use unsalted butter.

-- Fresh parsley – or use any fresh herb of your choice to garnish.
-Don’t have any?
-No problem, you can use dried herbs such as Italian seasoning!
+Fresh parsley – or use any fresh herb of your choice or use dried herbs such as Italian seasoning!

 Prep the ingredients